nielsbaloe/vertxui/README.md

 Pure-Java clientside means:
 * strong-typed client-side Javascript
 * use Java 8's lambda's and streams for client-side view and behavior (instead of pseudo-HTML like React and others)
-* use the same DTO/entity classes server-side and client-side.
+* use the same DTO/entity classes and constants server-side and client-side.
 * access to both the Java (threads etc) ánd the Javascript ecosystems
 * easy junit testing of client-side code, and other convenient Java tooling

 Vert.X adds:
 * probably the easiest and [fastest](https://dzone.com/articles/inside-vertx-comparison-nodejs) node.js-alike webserver
 * no need for anything else: no Apache and Tomcat.
+* an Eventbus serverside

 Vertx-ui serves on top of that:
 * an EventBus at server and clients in the same language.
 * forget about URL's, just register and publish objects from and to the EventBus.
+* forget about HTML, just write a bit of code in fluent HTML.
 * no IDE tooling and IDE near-locking background processing, the Java to Javascript translation happens server-time.
 * for development: automatic browser reloading of generated javascript and other files (.css/.jpg) without browser refresh.
-* forget about HTML, just write a bit of code in fluent HTML.
+* Fluent html has a virtual DOM behind the scenes (a la ReactJS), only visually updating what changed in your model.
 * ideal as microservice: no file access necessary at the server.